-- MGC awarded the resort-casino license in Region B (Western Massachusetts) to Blue Tarp reDevelopment, LLC on June 13, 2014.
+- The MGC awarded the resort-casino license in Region B (Western Massachusetts) to Blue Tarp reDevelopment, LLC on June 13, 2014.

-- The licensing fee is $85 million and requires a capital investment, to include a hotel facility, of at least $500 million.
+- The resort-casino licensing fee is $85 million and requires a capital investment, to include a hotel facility, of at least $500 million.
 The Commonwealth will receive 25% of gross gaming revenues.

 Description from the Licensee:

-MGM Springfield will bring 3,000 permanent jobs and 2,000 construction jobs to Downtown Springfield.
+MGM Springfield expects to bring 3,000 permanent jobs and 2,000 construction jobs to Downtown Springfield.
 MGM has established a hiring goal of 35 percent of the workforce from the City of Springfield and 90 percent from a combination of Springfield and the region.
 Additionally, MGM Springfield has entered into surrounding community agreements with neighboring communities providing for tens of millions of dollars and has committed to spending approximately $50 million annually with regional vendors and suppliers.